-The law was criticized by the civil society on some fundamental issues, as being damaging to the freedom of media and inconsistent with the EU Directive;

-According to the amendments:
+The law was criticized by civil society on some fundamental issues, as being damaging to the freedom of media and inconsistent with the EU Directive; According to the amendments:

-- (1) Decisions of the National Communication Commission of Georgia will be immediately executed; - (2) The "Right of reply" goes beyond the provisions of the EU Directive, and the oversight function on this matter will be carried out by the commission; - (3) Provisions regulating the hate speech, especially its definition and regulation mechanism, contain serious risks to media freedom; - According to the assessment of the Directorate General for Human Rights and Rule of Law of the Council of Europe, several areas of broadcasting law do not comply with European Union and Council of Europe standards.
-Council of Europe calls on the Parliament of Georgia to bring the Georgian Law "On Broadcasting" in line with EU Directive; - On 24th and 31st May of 2023, the ruling party initiated draft laws for amending the law of Georgia "On Broadcasting".
-According to the explanatory note, the amendments aim to align the legislation with the recommendations provided in the legal opinion of the Council of Europe's Directorate General for Human Rights and Rule of Law (Council of Europe).
-Per proposed amendments hate speech and incitement to terrorism leave Commission's regulatory sphere.
-Commission's decision will not be immediately put into effect when it concerns fines above 1% of a broadcaster's annual income and at the same time more than 5000GEL, or decision that involve the suspension/termination of broadcaster's authorization.
-It is still unclear whether the "right to respond" remains regulated by the Commission or completely leaves its regulatory sphere. - The draft law "On Broadcasting" of 17th May 2023, which had been adopted by the first hearing, increases the number of members of The Georgian Public Broadcaster's board of trustees from 9 to 11, furthermore, Commission is granted the authority of nominating two candidates to be presented to the parliament as potential members of the board of trustees.
-Considering criticism that exists on national and international levels concerning Commission's activities and political bias, it is unclear what legitimate goal it serves to introduce Commission's influences and interests
+(1) Decisions of the National Communication Commission of Georgia should be immediately executed;

+(2) The "Right of reply" went beyond the provisions of the EU Directive, and the oversight function on this matter should be carried out by the commission;

+(3) Provisions regulating hate speech, especially its definition and regulation mechanism, contained serious risks to media freedom;

+× According to the Directorate General for Human Rights and Rule of Law assessment of the Council of Europe, several areas of broadcasting law didn't comply with European Union and Council of Europe standards.
+The Council of Europe called on the Parliament of Georgia to bring the Georgian Law "On Broadcasting" in line with the EU Directive;

+\blacksquare The draft law "On Broadcasting" of 17th May 2023, which had been adopted by the first hearing on 31 May 2023, would increase the number of members of The Georgian Public Broadcaster's (GPB) board of trustees from 9 to 11; furthermore, the Commission was granted the authority of nominating two candidates to be presented to the parliament as potential members of the board of trustees.
+Considering criticism on national and international levels concerning the Commission's activities and political bias, it was unclear what legitimate goal it served to introduce the Commission's influences and interests in the Board of GPB by the ruling party.
+There was a high probability that the amendments would increase political influence inside the broadcaster's board and put its independence at greater risk;

+X On July 3 2023, the Parliament of Georgia adopted the draft law at its 3rd reading.
+The law's final version no longer provides for the Commission's authority to present two candidates for the membership of the board of trustees to the Parliament of Georgia.

+➤ The Parliament of Georgia abolished the Advisory Board of Adjara Television and Radio of the Public Broadcaster on July 3, 2023, with amendments to the Law of Georgia "On Broadcasting".
+The powers of the Council were transferred to the Board of Trustees of the Public Broadcaster.
+The latter's composition increased from 9 to 11 members, from which the Council of the Autonomous Republic of Adjara will present three members instead of one.
+The abolition of the Advisory Council did not serve any legitimate purpose.
+Its abolishment and allocation to the Public Broadcasting Board of Trustees strengthen the ruling party's influence in the broadcaster's governing body;